jasp-stats/jaspTTests/inst/help/TTestPairedSamples.md

   - Confidence interval: Confidence interval for the location parameter.
 By default, the confidence interval is set to 95%.
 This can be changed into the desired percentage.
 - Effect Size: For the Student t-test, the effect size is given by Cohen's d; for the Wilcoxon test, the effect size is given by the matched rank biserial correlation.
   - Confidence interval: Confidence interval for the effect size.
+  - Correct for correlation: Correct the effect size for the correlation between the observed values, to prevent overestimating the effect (Dunlap et al., 1996).
 - Descriptives: Sample size, sample mean, sample standard deviation, standard error of the mean for each measure.
 - Descriptive plots: Displays the sample means and the confidence intervals for each measure (see Morey [2008] for the computation of the standard error of the mean in paired designs).
   - Confidence interval: Coverage of the confidence intervals in percentages.
 By default, the confidence interval is set to 95%.
 This can be changeed into the desired percentage.